Kt-L/Nano-banana-lab/README.md

 # Nano Banana Pro | Future Lab Edition 🍌

-**A lightweight, single-file interface for the Gemini 3 Pro Image Generation Model.**
+**The Ultimate Single-File Interface for Gemini 3 Pro Image.**

-**Nano Banana Pro** is a serverless, local-first web application designed for power users who want to experiment with Google's latest Gemini 3 Pro image generation capabilities.
-It features a "Future Lab" aesthetic and focuses on batch processing, direct local file synchronization, and multimodal inputs.
+**Nano Banana Lab** is a serverless, local-first "Lab Environment" for power users utilizing Google's Gemini 3 Pro image generation model.
+It combines the simplicity of a single HTML file with the power of a desktop-class asset management system.

+It features **direct disk synchronization**, **advanced batching**, **multimodal reference injection**, and a **persistent local database**.

-> **⚠️ Note:** This is a specialized tool that leverages the **File System Access API**.
-It currently **only works on Chromium-based browsers** (Chrome, Edge, Brave, Opera) on Desktop.
-Firefox and Safari are not supported.
+> **⚠️ System Requirement:** Requires a **Chromium-based browser** (Chrome, Edge, Brave, Opera) on Desktop to leverage the *File System Access API*.
+Firefox and Safari are not currently supported.

 ---